TigerTopher/flash-flask/README.md

 ## Foreword: Why Flask?
 Why flask?
 Why study a microframework if I could just study real `frameworks` such as Django?
 Why should I waste my time learning Flask?

 A short, simple answer is that many developers use frameworks such as RoR and Django to develop sites whose functionalities doesn't really need to use such sophisticated, complicated frameworks.
-Moreover, the learning curve for complete frameworks are logically way steeper than microframeworks.
-Surely, Flask will be suitable for first-time non-framework developers.
+Why not simplify things o'rayt?
+Also, the learning curve for complete frameworks are way-way steeper than microframeworks.
+Surely, Flask is a suitable stepping stone for first-time non-framework developers.

 Please read this 2-minute article before starting with Flask.
 [Check out this link.](http://flask.pocoo.org/docs/0.10/foreword/#what-does-micro-mean):